nishanthjayram/react-dropdown/README.md

   - `onChange`: Callback function called when selection changes.
   - `placeholder`: Text displayed when no option is selected.
   - `virtualize` (optional): If true, enables virtualization; typically set dynamically based on the number of options.
+  - `style` (optional): Custom styles for the dropdown container.
+  - `className` (optional): Custom class name for the dropdown container.

 ### DropdownHeader